 While it’s estimated that complying with the ELD mandate will cost between $199 and $2,200 per truck, plus a monthly service fee of $20 to $60 per truck, according to Trucker.com, fleets can take advantage of bringing these electronic devices into the cab.
 The ELD plugs directly into the vehicle’s engine management computer to record data such as engine speed time of operation, and the onboard GPS tracks parameters such as acceleration and braking.

-For small fleets and independent owner/operators, ELD solutions like the Samsung and Magellan ELD package offer in-cab telematics that can help drivers and fleet reduce their fuel costs through better driving and improved navigation.
+For small fleets and independent owner/operators, ELD solutions, offer in-cab telematics that can help drivers and fleet reduce their fuel costs through better driving and improved navigation.

 With these devices, fleet managers want to ensure the data they are receiving is not only accurate but is easy-to-use for the drivers and reliable in the field.
 These capabilities help produce data that can effectively improve operations on a short-term and long-term basis.

 With the information provided by the ELD, fleet managers can track various driving actions such as time spent idling, rapid acceleration and hard braking.
 Maintenance data such as tire pressure monitoring, engine temperature and oil changes can contribute to improving fuel economy as well.

 Managers can work with drivers to improve their skills, which help to lower maintenances costs, reduce driving risks and improve fuel efficiency.
 Managers can share driver performance, providing incentives for top performers and identify drivers that might need additional coaching on effective driving habits for efficient fuel consumption.